ingresso-group/slate/source/includes/_intro.md

 - La Femme (6L9) has blanket discounts
 - La Femme (6L9) has a special offer
-- V&A memberships (6KF) only allow a single seat to be selected and have a type of `use_last_perf`
+- V&A memberships (6KF) only allow a single ticket to be selected and have a type of `use_last_perf`
 - California Disney (9XY) is post only (can be used to generate 'no sends' if you select a performance date within the next few days)